 Carbon Monoxide Travel Tips

-Carbon monoxide is a tasteless, odorless, poisonous gas commonly produced from fuel burning devices such as a stove, fireplace or water heater.
+Carbon monoxide is a tasteless, odorless and poisonous gas commonly produced from fuel burning devices such as a stove, fireplace or water heater.
 The only way to detect this deadly gas is by having a functioning carbon monoxide alarm.

 When traveling, it is hard to know if where you are staying will have working carbon monoxide alarms.
-As well as if they will have the recommended number of alarms and follow proper placement of CO detectors for best protection.
-To ensure you and your loved ones are protected, First Alert recommends packing our small, tabletop carbon monoxide alarm while you are traveling.
+As well as if they will have the recommended number of alarms and follow the proper placement of CO detectors for the best protection.
+To help ensure you and your loved ones are protected, First Alert recommends packing our small, tabletop carbon monoxide detector for your travel needs.

-This 10-year sealed battery carbon monoxide detector is perfect for traveling:
+This 10-year sealed battery carbon monoxide detector is ideal for traveling:

 - The tabletop design requires no installation, simply place it on any shelf or counter